Dr. Justin C. Kasper - Biography Featured Topic

 I was born in North Tarrytown (now Sleepy Hollow), NY and grew up in Ossining, NY.
 I graduated from Ossining High School.

 I received my undergraduate degree in Physics with Special Honors from the University of Chicago in 1999.
-For the four years I was in Chicago I worked for Prof. John Simpson's Cosmic Ray Group in the Laboratory for Astrophysics and Space Research (LASR) at the Enrico Fermi Research Institute.
-As a student data analyst, my main responsibilities were the production of cosmic ray data from the Ulysses High Energy Telescope and the archival of existing data onto CDROM.
+For the four years I was in Chicago I worked for Professor John Simpson in his Cosmic Ray Group at the Laboratory for Astrophysics and Space Research (LASR) in the Enrico Fermi Research Institute.
+As a student data analyst, my main responsibilities were the production of cosmic ray data from the Ulysses High Energy Telescope and the archiving of existing data.
 My senior thesis was on measurements of the flux of the rare elements lithium, beryllium, and boron during solar energetic particle events.
 I had a great time working at LASR and learned a great deal about the physics of the heliosphere and the scientific process in general from Prof. Simpson and other members of his group, including Drs.
 Clifford Lopate, Bruce Mckibben, and Jim Connell, now all at the University of New Hampshire, and from Ming Zhang, now at Florida.

 I moved to Cambridge in July of 1999.
 That fall I began my doctoral work in the Astrophysics division of the Physics Department at the Massachusetts Institute of Technology.
 I spent that first summer starting work with Drs.
 Alan Lazarus and Matthias Aellig on the Faraday Cup instrument for the Triana spacecraft.
 The Triana Faraday Cup is a beautiful instrument, if I do say so.
 We took advantage of the fact that the spacecraft was three-axis stabilized and Sun-pointing to build an instrument that could measure the bulk characteristics of the hydrogen and helium distribution functions at a rate of about 2 Hz.
 A conceptual design for the instrument was in place and I soon found myself at NASA Goddard Space Flight Center conducting beam tests with Drs.
 Keith Ogilvie and Dennis Chornay.

-While the particular events around Triana are unfortunate, it is very common in space exploration for missions to be delayed.
-My experience with Triana taught me the importance in high-risk experimental physics of working on multiple projects.
-I quickly turned my attention to the decade long dataset of solar wind observations by another pair of MIT-designed Faraday Cups, namely the ion portion of the Solar Wind Experiment on the Wind spacecraft.
-I discovered that with the large number of measurements of the solar wind collected by Wind since launch in 1994 I could construct powerful constraints on the roles of plasma micro-instabilities and other non-thermal processes in the solar wind.
-Instead of detailing the calibration of the Triana Faraday Cups as I had expected, my doctoral thesis compared theoretical predictions for instabilities and shocks with observations, producing among other things the first demonstration of the firehose instability.
+My doctoral thesis focused on long-term observations of the solar wind collected by the twin Faraday Cup ion instruments on the Wind spacecraft.
+I discovered that with the large number of measurements of the solar wind collected by Wind since launch in 1994 I could construct powerful constraints on the roles of plasma instabilities and other non-thermal processes in the solar wind.
+My doctoral thesis compared theoretical predictions for instabilities and shocks with observations, producing among other things the first demonstration of the firehose instability.

 One year later, in 2005 I became a Research Scientist at the MIT Kavli Institute for Astrophysics and Space Research.

-In 2007 I accepted an offer to move to the Harvard-Smithsonian Center for Astrophysics and join the Solar and Stellar X-Ray Group, where I continue my work on particle and field experiments on the ground and in space, along with new work on remote imaging telescopes.
+In 2007 I accepted an offer to move to the Harvard-Smithsonian Center for Astrophysics and join the Solar and Stellar X-Ray Group, where I continue my work on particle and field experiments in space, along with new work on remote imaging telescopes.
+My main project is the Solar Wind Electrons Alphas and Protons (SWEAP) Investigation for the NASA Solar Probe Plus Mission.
+More information about specific projects can be found on my main page.

 Section Photo